 - LEA Investigations of Test Integrity Violations

 - Online Reporting of a Test Security Violation

 - State Test Missing Materials

 - Test Integrity Technical Assistance

-To read about the importance of Test Integrity, Security and Investigations, please take a look at the June 2011, letter from US Education Secretary Mr. Arne Duncan addressed to Chief State School Officers.
+To read about the importance of Test Integrity, Security and Investigations, please take a look at the June 2011 letter from U.S. Education Secretary Arne Duncan addressed to Chief State School Officers.
 The external link has been provided below.